stephanierotter/stephanierotter.github.io/conferences.md

 ### 2023

 **Stephanie Rotter** and Mingya Liu.
-(2023). *Social meaning of negative concord and modal concord in American English*.
+(2023). *Social meaning of negative concord in American English*.
 Language in Social Interaction, 07.07.2023.
 Wuppertal, Germany.

 ### 2022